 Ormiscaig & Mellon Charles

 A little food and rest go a long way.
 Or perhaps that should be that I go a long way on a little food and rest?
-In either case, I was soon up and on my feet again, following the shore road through Ormiscaig (Ormasgaig) round to Mellon Charles (Meallan Thèarlaich, ‘Charles’s hillock’).
+In either case, I was soon up and on my feet again, following the shore road through Ormiscaig (Ormasgaig) and around the bay towards Mellon Charles (Meallan Thèarlaich, ‘Charles’s hillock’).

 On the way, I encountered a local lad who observed the walking poles and bag I was carrying and asked how far I planned to walk.
 I saw no reason not to tell him, so I did, and he nodded appreciatively.
 I then added that I had to then walk back to the Aultbea Hotel.
 He frowned at this and asked if I had a booking?
 I did have a booking.
 I also, thanks largely to his expression, had a growing sense of unease.
 This proved well-founded.